On the topology of rational T-varieties of complexity one: Introduction

-\begin{introcor} Let $(X,\Delta)$ be a Kawamata log terminal pair admitting a torus action with a unique fixed point.
-Then $X$ is simply connected.
-In particular, the fundamental group of the spectrum of the Cox ring of a log Fano variety is trivial. \end{introcor}
+The above description of the Chow group can be recovered in the smooth case using the techniques introduced by Brion in~\cite[Section~3]{Brion}.
+In the smooth case the main technique is the Bialynicki-Birula decomposition of smooth projective T-varieties.
+Our approach is different, we generalize the shellability condition introduced by Fulton to study the cohomology ring of projective $\mathbb{Q}$-factorial toric varieties~\cite{Fu98}, see also~\cite[Theorem 12.4.4]{CLS}.
+The obstruction to generalize Theorem~\ref{chowgroup} to any rational $\mathbb T$-variety of complexity one, possibly non contraction-free, is that the rational Chow ring is no longer generated in degree one, that is by divisors, as shown in Remark~\ref{quadric} below.

-The paper is organized as follows: In Section~\ref{background} we introduce the combinatorial description of $\mathbb{T}$-varieties.
-Section ~\ref{hodgedeligne} deals with the Hodge-Deligne polynomials of complexity-one $\mathbb{T}$-varieties, which allows us to compute the cohomology groups of smooth projective complexity-one $\mathbb{T}$-varieties.
-In Section~\ref{cohomologyring} we compute the Chow ring and cohomology ring, with rational coefficients, of smooth projective contraction-free complexity-one $\mathbb{T}$-varieties.
-And finally in Section~\ref{fundamentalgroup} we study the fundamental group of a complex $\mathbb{T}$-variety with log-terminal singularities.
+The paper is organized as follows: In Section~\ref{background} we introduce the combinatorial description of $\mathbb{T}$-varieties by means of divisorial fans.
+Section ~\ref{hodgedeligne} deals with the Hodge-Deligne polynomials of rational complexity one $\mathbb{T}$-varieties, which allows us to compute the cohomology groups in the smooth projective case.
+In Section~\ref{cohomologyring} we prove Theorem~\ref{chow} while in Section~\ref{t3} we prove Theorem~\ref{chowgroup}.